-Schonbeck & Norton (1979) demonstrated that fucoids can increase tolerance in response to gradual change in temperature through a process known as 'drought hardening'.
-However acute changes in temperatures may cause damage to macroalgae and other species.
+Schonbeck & Norton (1979) demonstrated that fucoids can increase tolerance in response to a gradual change in temperature through a process known as 'drought hardening'.
+However, acute changes in temperatures may cause damage to macroalgae and other species.
 Temperature ranges of species may not accurately describe their ability to withstand localized changes in temperature.
-However they will display the limits of the species genetic ability to acclimatize to temperatures.
-Juvenile life stages of organisms can be less tolerant to environmental conditions than more mature stages.
+However, they will display the limits of the species genetic ability to acclimatize to temperatures.
+The juvenile life stages of organisms can be less tolerant of environmental conditions than more mature stages.

-Ascophyllum nodosum is found in the middle of its range in the British Isles, with populations in the north east Atlantic as far south as Portugal and extending north to the White Sea.
+Ascophyllum nodosum is found in the middle of its range in the British Isles, with populations in the North East Atlantic as far south as Portugal and extending north to the White Sea and Iceland and west into the Kattegat on the shores of Sweden.
 Ascophyllum nodosum is unlikely to be affected by a short-term change of 5°C, as it was not damaged during the unusually hot summer of 1983 when the average temperature was 8.3°C higher than normal (Hawkins & Hartnoll, 1985).
-Ascophyllum nodosum can tolerate certain levels of exposure as they are regularly exposed to rapid and short-term variations in temperature.
+Ascophyllum nodosum can tolerate certain levels of exposure as they are regularly exposed to rapid and shortterm variations in temperature.
 Both exposure at low tide or rising tide on a sun-heated shore involves considerable temperature changes, and during winter the air temperature may be far below freezing point.
-Growth of Ascophyllum nodosum has been measured between 2.5 and 35°C with an optimum between 10 and 17°C (Strömgren, 1977).
-Ascophyllum nodosum can be damaged by thermal pollution if the water temperature remains above 24°C for several weeks (Lobban & Harrison, 1997), and temperatures exceeding 27°C cause direct mortality (Keser et al., 2005).
+The growth of Ascophyllum nodosum has been measured between 2.5 and 35°C with an optimum between 10 and 17°C (Strömgren, 1977).
+Ascophyllum nodosum can be damaged by thermal pollution if the water temperature remains above 24°C for several weeks (Lobban & Harrison, 1997), and temperatures exceeding 27-28°C cause direct mortality (Keser et al., 2005).
 Water temperature is an excellent predictor of gamete release in Ascophyllum (Bacon & Vadas, 1991).
-Consequently changes in temperatures could impact on gamete release.
-Investigations into the tolerance of Ascophyllum nodosum germlings from Norway, to temperatures between 7°C -17°C found that there was no difference in survival rates within the given range (Steen & Rueness, 2004).
-Germination of Ascophyllum nodosum has been recorded between the temperatures of 4°C - 23°C.
+Consequently, changes in temperatures could impact on gamete release.
+Investigations into the tolerance of Ascophyllum nodosum germlings from Norway, to temperatures between 7°C -17°C, found that there was no difference in survival rates within the given range (Steen & Rueness, 2004).
+Germination of Ascophyllum nodosum has been recorded between the temperatures of 4°C and 23°C.

-Other species found within this biotope are probably tolerant of temperature changes at the benchmark level as they are widely distributed in the UK..
+Other species found within this biotope are probably tolerant of temperature changes at the benchmark level as they are widely distributed in the UK.
 The balance of interactions between fucoids and barnacles changes with geographical location.
 Warmer conditions further south than the British Isles favour greater penetration of barnacles into sheltered locations (Ballantine, 1961 cited in Raffaelli & Hawkins, 1996).
 Warmer conditions are also likely to favour Chthamalus spp. rather than Semibalanus balanoides although a change of species will not alter the function of the biotope.
-Those species which are mobile, such as the littorinids and Carcinus maenas have the opportunity to move away from areas if physical conditions become too harsh
+Those species which are mobile, such as Carcinus maenas have the opportunity to move away from areas if physical conditions become too harsh.